 - Counseling, like behavioral counseling

 - Medication (for specific drugs like opiates and alcohol)

 - Evaluate for co-occurring mental health issues and treating them appropriately

 - Long-term relapse prevention

 A custom treatment program with follow-ups is crucial for success.
 Treatment should cover all of the patient’s needs.
-Follow-up treatment and relapse prevention is important.
-Community and family based recovery support programs often are the best kinds of follow-up care.
+Follow-up treatment and relapse prevention are important.
+Community and family-based recovery support programs often are the best kinds of follow-up care.